mushkab/mush-assignment/README.md

 ## What technical debt would you pay if you had one more iteration ?

-- support large files using streaming
+- support large files using streaming - currently memory will explode
 - handle corrupted data

 ## Assumptions